MikePia/quotedb/Notes.md

 * stock/candle has volume but it's figured differently than trade
 * Maybe tick data can fill
     * It has volume data.
 I assume it is based on trades at that current tick price.
+* ***New version of CycleTrades is working to get historical data***
+* Takes an array  of stock a begin date and samplerate
+* Fills in the data and then continuously updates todays data
+###### What it is lacking
+* A reasonable update that avoids duplicating data
+* The results may have alot of 0 volumes (like most entries) from the resample
+    * Ran 5 stocks for about a week of data resamplled .25 seconds, entries with 0 volume at ~97% with about 13 million records
+    * Going to implement a removal of data with 0 volume as an option
+* A way to fill in data prior to what is already there.
+* Bullet proofness
+* Need to rework the sqlalchemy sessions to try and create fewer of them.

 ##### Alternative is to use polygon
 * Preliminary. trade endpoint looks promising
 * There is a websocket interce, The cdocs are not helpful, going to have to figure it out
 * The trade quote has a lot of what is needed.
 One day of SQ retrieves more than 200k quotes between 2AM till 11PM
     * If we store it we should probably resample to 1 a second (?)